Structured and Abstractive Reasoning on Multi-modal Relational Knowledge Images: Details of the Data Engine and Training Pipeline

 where $P_{\mathcal{M}}$ represents the conditional probability of the current answer given by the MLLM $\mathcal{M}$.

 \paragraph{Stage 2.
 Preference Alignment} The PA process with DPO can be denoted as:

 where $\sigma$ is the sigmoid function and $\beta$ is the temperature hyper-parameter. $\mathcal{M}_{ref}$ represents the reference model, which is the MLLM trained after stage 1 in practice.
 Note that in our experiments, other improved versions of DPO, such as ORPO \citep{ORPO} and SimPO \citep{SimPO}, are also employed in stage 2.
+By maximizing the likelihood of preferred answers and minimizing that of unpreferred ones, the loss function refines the model's output distribution, thereby boosting accuracy on challenging data.

+\paragraph{Stage 2.
+GRPO} In stage 2, we have another option: using RL-based methods represented by GRPO.
+This training process can be expressed as: